LogicHymn/The-Dice-Game/README.md

 # 🎯 Purpose

-This project was created as a practice exercise to understand:
+This project was created to practice:

 - DOM manipulation
 - Random number generation